-Many times customers come across abbreviations on FedEx weekly invoices and agreements yet have no clue as to the meaning of them.
-Here is a list of common abbreviations that might come in handy.
+Many times customers come across FedEx invoice abbreviations and agreements yet have no clue as to the meaning of them.
+Here is a list of common FedEx invoice abbreviations that might come in handy.

 OB: Outbound prepaid packages picked up at your facility